-These images are an exploration of the minimal elements required to form a landscape in the mind’s eye - a boat’s waterline as coastline, the texture as weather, the footprint of barnacles as stars.
-The images begin as photographs of the waterlines painted along the hulls of boats sitting on their cradles in boatyards, where they await their return to the sea.
-The waterline is often encrusted with the residues of the past year(s).
-Pausing to study this evidence of where the boat has been, one perceives a horizon.
+These images begin as photographs of the waterline painted along the hulls of boats sitting on their cradles in boatyards, awaiting their return to the sea.
+As a teenager, I spent the springtime scraping and painting, preparing similar boat hulls for the season ahead.
+I have returned to walk in boatyards, seeking the passage of years.
+The boats are covered, now usually shrink-wrapped to keep out the weather, but leaving the waterline and bottoms exposed.
+The waterline is often encrusted with the residues of the past years.
+Pausing to study this evidence of where the boat has been, one perceives that the waterline provides an horizon.
 Above and below that are details of imagined landscapes, perhaps those that could be seen from the boats themselves when they sailed on the water.
 In developing these images, I share my own imagination and provide the seed for each viewer to form their own remembered landscapes.
+This project is ultimately an exploration of the minimal elements required to form a landscape in the mind’s eye - the waterline as coastline, the texture as weather, the footprint of barnacles as stars.

 My photographs of store windows aim to juxtapose what dazzles us from the outside with the motivations of commercialization and its disconnectedness from the natural world.
 These artificially extravagant and alluring inner spaces, which I have captured in locations around the world, are appointed with curious color, eerie light, and shiny baubles.
 The same devices are used in storefronts ranging from rural main streets to the Ginza fashion district in Tokyo, Japan.
 Our views of these spaces are defined by window or door frames, and their ambiguity highlighted by our separation from that which is contained in the interior.

 Mannequins, increasingly more human-like, beckon to us from inside the commercial environment.
 These artificial beings belong there and were created to represent ideals that command our participation.
-They are comfortable in their surroundings, but may sit in judgment of those looking in, asking if each person meets their expectations.
+They seem comfortable in their surroundings, and may sit in judgment of those looking in, perhaps asking if each person meets their expectations.

 Richard Alan Cohen lives in the South End of Boston and Litchfield County, Connecticut.
 He graduated from Bowdoin College where he co-majored in science and art, and Johns Hopkins University School of Medicine.
-He spent 40 years at Boston University School of Medicine in medical research and was the Jay and Louise Coffman Professor of Vascular Medicine.
 His lifetime interest in art derives from his mother, an art teacher and painter, and his father, a house designer and builder.
-He has embraced the photographic medium to continue communicating discoveries to others.
+He has embraced the photographic medium to continue discovery and communicating his insights to others.

 Gallery on the Green, Canton CT “Objectives of Desire: Vignettes”